pgorman/dangerjaunt/dangerjaunt.md

 15    | 900,000           | +2 hp
 16    | 1,000,000         | +2 hp

+Hit Points (hp) represent a combination of health, stamina, and luck.
+Characters temporarily lose hit points by taking damage in combat, but regain them through healing.
+A character's maximum hit points only increase when the character gains a level.

-From first through ninth level, characters roll an additional hit die, plus any constitution modifier, to add to their total hit points.
+When advancing from first through ninth level, characters roll an additional hit die, plus any constitution modifier, to add to their total hit points.
 At level ten and above, characters gain only two additional hit points per level.
 All hit dice are d6.
 However, fighters roll two hit dice, and choose the higher roll.